RussellJerome/TresGame/README.md

 # Kingdom Hearts III Modding Project

-Starter project for pak modding in Kingdom Hearts III
+An unreal project for modding Kingdom Hearts III

 # Discord Server

 Join the OpenKH [discord server](https://discord.openkh.dev) to learn more about modding.

+If you do not want to compile the code, YuriLewd typically compiles the latest version uproject and uploads it to the #resources channel of OpenKH

 # Installation